-Identification and analysis of the known and foreseeable risks associated with each high-risk AI system.

-Estimation and evaluation of
+Identification and analysis of the known and foreseeable risks associated with each high-risk Al system.
+Estimation and evaluation of the risks that may emerge when the high-risk Al system is used in accordance with its intended purpose.

 Evaluation of other possibly arising risks based on the analysis of data gathered from the post-market monitoring system.